CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![shorthand image](assets/supp-bits/be-being-s.png){: .sup1row}
 ![shorthand image](assets/supp-bits/been-s.png){: .sup1row}\
-Supplement: be, being, been.
+Supplement: be, being, been,

 ![shorthand image](assets/teach-1-bits/be01-raised-t112.jpg){: .teach1}\
-Teaching 1: behold, be-ad (not bead)
+Teaching 1: behold, be-ad (not bead), bead,

 ![shorthand image](assets/teach-1-bits/be02-raised-t112.jpg){: .teach1}\
-Teaching 1: been, better, best, bring, thing
+Teaching 1: been, better, best, bring, thing,

 ![shorthand image](assets/teach-1-bits/be-t112.jpg){: .teach1}\
-Teaching 1: be
+Teaching 1: be,

 ![shorthand image](assets/revised-split/be-r15.jpg){: .rev}\
-before, because, befall, beset, be, been, being, better, best, by.
+before, because, befall, beset, be, been, being, better, best, by,

 This prefix is peculiar to a special class of English words, and may also be expressed by writing above the line.
 Note that been and being are chosen to not conflict with than and thing.
 (Supplement, Teaching 1)